Union workers vote to possibly open talks with Spirit

 If the union vote turns out to be yes, then a negotiating committee from the union and union workers would open talks with Spirit.

-The possibility of talks comes at a time when the union confirms layoffs of 28-hundred workers will begin on the 22nd of this month.
+The possibility of talks comes at a time when the union confirms layoffs of 2,800workers will begin on the 22nd of this month.

 KSN is still asking union leaders for more details.
 Look for updates here and on KSN News.